Rooftop gardening, as the name suggests, is a garden on the roof.

 You can always have trees and shrubs in large containers, but limit them to very few.
 This arrangement would help in better maintenance and enhance the beauty of your garden.

 Deep-rooted plants may damage the structure of your plants.
 So, I prefer to have shallow-rooted plants.
 Also, use the right containers for the plants to give their roots adequate space to grow and absorb nutrients.

 Plan the arrangement of your plants according to the amount of sunlight it requires.
 I suggest you do initial research on the minimum and maximum light required by the plants you chose.

 Vines can enhance the beauty of your space by spreading and adding more greenery to your walls.
-Select fast-growing vines like grapes, cucumber, hyacinth, gourds (bitter gourd, bottle gourd, ash gourd, pointed gourd, etc.).
+Select fast-growing vines like grapes, cucumber, hyacinth, and gourds (bitter gourd, bottle gourd, ash gourd, pointed gourd, etc.).